Enquire about this course

 AQF Level: 9

 Students should follow the course structure for the course version relevant to the year they commenced.
-This version applies to students whose commencement year for this course is 2021 or later.
+This version applies to students whose commencement year for this course is 2021.

 Units may be revised or replaced to ensure students are provided with up to date curriculum throughout their studies, and this may result in a new course version.
 Refer to the Check My Course Progress page in MySR for the most up to date information for your course.